tjpilant/Aigent/README.md

 ## Recent Changes

+- Added support for Tesseract OCR alongside Google Cloud Vision API.
+- Implemented multi-file selection and processing.
 - The application now supports reading Google Cloud credentials from either an environment variable (`AIOCR_AIGENT_JSON`) or a local file (`google-cloud-key.json`).
-- Improved error handling and logging for credential loading.
+- Improved error handling and logging for credential loading and OCR processing.
-- Updated deployment instructions to reflect the new credential handling method.
+- Updated the user interface to handle multiple file uploads and display results for each processed file.

 ## Contributing